-Raiders Head Coach Jack Del Rio is in his second season at the helm in 2016, and brings an 89-84 career record into this week's game.
-After spending nearly nine seasons as the head coach of the Jacksonville Jaguars from 2003-11, Del Rio owns an 18-12 record with the Silver and Black.
+Raiders Head Coach Jack Del Rio finished up his second season at the helm in 2016, and will bring a 90-85 career record into 2017.
+After spending nearly nine seasons as the head coach of the Jacksonville Jaguars from 2003-11, Del Rio owns a 19-13 record with the Silver and Black.
 Over his career, Del Rio has posted a .500 record or better against seven of the team's 2016 opponents (not including Jacksonville).
-Del Rio will be facing some familiar foes this year from the AFC South, as he has gone against the Texans, Colts and Titans at least 17 times each.
-Below is a look at Del Rio's records:
+Below is a look at Del Rio's records against the team's 2016 opponents.